mebbert/Dark_and_Camouflaged_genes/camo_bed_files/README.md

 input into `samtools view` to extract low quality MAPQ reads from camo regions

-## align_to.bed
+## mask.bed (previously the 'align_to.bed')

-The `align_to.bed` is used to mask all but one of the identical regions for each set of identical regions; we call it the "align_to" bed because it contains the regions that will be left *unmasked*.
+The `mask.bed` (previously the `align_to.bed`) is used to mask all but one of the identical regions for each set of identical regions; we previously called it the "align_to" bed because it contains the regions that will be left *unmasked*.
 Essientially, it includes the one region (semi-randomly selected) in each camo group where all reads for that group of identical sequence should align.
 This removes alignment ambiguity for the aligner so that the reads get a strong mapping quality (MAPQ), making it possible to call variants for those regions (all treated as one).
-To mask the genome, the `align_to.bed` file is first expanded by 50 bp (`bedtools slop`) to ensure we don't lose reads on the edge of the camouflaged region, and is then complemented (`bedtools complement`) to invert the `.bed` file.
+To mask the genome, the `mask.bed` (a.k.a., `align_to.bed`) file is first expanded by 50 bp (`bedtools slop`) to ensure we don't lose reads on the edge of the camouflaged region, and is then complemented (`bedtools complement`) to invert the `.bed` file.
 The complement is then passed into `bedtools maskFasta` to mask the reference.

 ## GATK.bed